Harbour Operations and Services

 Upon successful completion of this subject, students should be able to:

-- Understand the structure and functionality of ports.
+- Discuss the structure and functionality of ports in the context of their proper management.

 - Apply theoretical and practical knowledge to improve port safety outcomes.